ed-lau/riana/readme.md

 in how the operating system order files on the search computer (e.g., file_10.mzml vs. file_2. mzml) or if one of the fractions contained no protein ID and Crux/Percolator decided to skip the file in its indexing.

-To support multi-fraction analysis, RIAna now takes in Percolator tab delimited files for protein ID rather than mzid.
+To support multi-fraction analysis, RIANA now takes in Percolator tab delimited files for protein ID rather than mzid.
 Mzid support will be added back in in a future version.